-Across the country, collective responses to the crisis have flourished at local levels, particularly where there were existing networks of support and democratic enterprise.
+Across countries, collective responses to the climate crisis have flourished at local levels, particularly where there were existing networks of support and democratic enterprise.
 Community energy organizations sent thousands of pounds to support neighborhood responders before governments had figured out how to reach people.
 New groups sprung up without waiting for direction, policy, or funding.
 They started from what they had around them.
 Old bedsheets became face coverings, pubs became food distribution hubs, gossips became vital network weavers helping pool resources and identify needs.
 These organizations were porous with the populations they served; elderly residents volunteering on the phone lines also made use of the services.

 Flexing this collective but atrophied muscle has felt like a very new way of working.
 John Vervaeke describes how it is this that once saved humanity before.
 A near-cataclysmic moment in the Upper Paleolithic period gave birth to modern humans.
 This was an environmental degradation of such a scale that humanity was reduced to scraping survival in huddled pockets.
 Our re-emergence from that period was enabled by a flourishing of new social practices of collaboration: trading rituals of trust with strangers, initiation rituals of loyalty to the group.
 It took a near-extinction level event for humanity to upgrade in the Paleolithic.
 Our response to Covid-19 could see us adapt to meet the challenge of climate change without the cataclysm.